Sensitivity to sub-GeV dark matter from cosmic-ray scattering with very-high-energy gamma-ray observatories: Gamma-ray production from cosmic-ray scattering off dark matter

 \subsection{VHE gamma-ray backgrounds in the regions of interest}

-An irreducible background arises from the limited discrimination of the instruments considered here between true gamma-ray and cosmic-ray hadrons and electrons, hereafter referred as the residual background.
+An irreducible background arises from the limited discrimination of the instruments considered here between true gamma-ray and cosmic-ray hadrons and electrons, hereafter referred to as the residual background.
 Its determination can be performed via careful Monte Carlo simulations of the response of the instrument or via measurements in blank-field observations in the same observational conditions as for the signal measurement (see Sec.~\ref{sec:observatories} for more details).
 The energy-differential fluxes per solid angle for the residual background together with the expected signal are shown in Fig.~\ref{fig:flux} for H.E.S.S.-like observations as well as CTA, and strawman SWGO expected observations.
+Current-generation IACTs are able to control the systematic uncertainties in the background measurement down to 1\% (see, \textit{e.g.}, Ref.~\cite{HESS:2022ygk}) which allows the detection of sources down to 1\% signal-over-noise ratio provided sufficient statistics can be accumulated.

 The central region of the MW is a very rich and complex region of the sky in VHE gamma rays.
 In addition to the bright sources such as the central source HESS J1745-290~\cite{Aharonian:2009zk,HESS:2016pst}, the supernova remnant HESS J1745-303~\cite{Aharonian:2008gw} as well as various emitters lying close by in the Galactic plane~\cite{HESS:2018pbp}, a faint diffuse emission has been detected, including VHE diffuse emission attributed to PeV hadrons accelerated in the vicinity of the supermassive black hole Sgr A*~\cite{HESS:2016pst}.
 In order to avoid complex modelling of these emissions, we will mask Galactic latitudes $|b|<$0.3$^\circ$ in the analysis of the inner GC region for H.E.S.S.-like, CTA and SWGO observations.